National Cemetery Administration

 Permanent planting, statues, vigil lights, breakable objects and similar items are not permitted on the graves.
 The Department of Veterans Affairs does not permit adornments that are considered offensive, inconsistent with the dignity of the cemetery or considered hazardous to cemetery personnel.
 For example, items incorporating beads or wires may become entangled in mowers or other equipment and cause injury.

-A floral sweep will be conducted on the 3rd weekend of each month.
 Any items of value should be removed prior to this date.
 Please keep in mind that glass containers are not allowed on cemetery grounds.

 Permanent items removed from graves will be placed in an inconspicuous holding area for one month prior to disposal.
 Decorative items removed from graves remain the property of the donor but are under the custodianship of the cemetery.
 If not retrieved by donor, they are then governed by the rules for disposal of federal property.

 VA regulations 38 CFR 1.218 prohibit the carrying of firearms (either openly or concealed), explosives or other dangerous or deadly weapons while on VA property, except for official purposes, such as military funeral honors.
 Possession of firearms on any property under the charge and control of VA is prohibited.
 Offenders may be subject to a fine, removal from the premises, or arrest.

 Golden Gate National Cemetery is located in the city of San Bruno, San Mateo County, 12 miles south of San Francisco.
 Because of the name and location, it is frequently confused with San Francisco National Cemetery, which dates to the 19th century and is in that city’s Presidio, in view of the Golden Gate Bridge.
 About 1937, San Francisco residents voted to no longer build cemeteries within the city proper and, as a result, the site for the new national cemetery was selected south of the city limits.